Search

 Non-GMO Variety

 56 days.
 Capsicum annuum.
-(F1) This early maturing plant produces high yields of 2 ¾” long by 1” wide Jalapeno hot peppers.
+(F1) La Bomba Pepper.
+This early maturing plant produces high yields of 2 ¾” long by 1” wide Jalapeno peppers.
 Peppers are hot and turn from green to red when mature.
-Plant has green stems, green leaves, and white flowers.
-Plant has dense leaf canopy to help prevent against sun scald.
+The plant has green stems, green leaves, and white flowers.
+The plant has a dense leaf canopy to help protect against sun scald.
 Peppers have thick walls and are great used fresh and poppers.
 Excellent choice for home gardens, market growers, and open field production.
+A variety from the USA.
 Disease Resistance: PVY.

 Germination: 85%